flokoe/name-lists/README.md

 # name-lists

-List of lists of names.
+Just a collections of lists of different names that I like.

+Sometimes I use them to name servers, things or whatever.